Science, Agriculture - Food

 3 credits

-• Interactions of microorganisms with their hosts
+• Interactions between microorganisms and their hosts

 6 credits